Media Flowchart Definition

 Media plans are comprehensive, and can be difficult to keep track of, particularly when you have multiple parties involved (such as a digital marketing manager, paid acquisition specialist, and a designer).

 They’re called flowcharts for a reason—they help your plans flow smoothly, reducing any confusion or chance for mishaps.
+Advertisers can utilize media flowcharts to help visualize their media plans.

 What does a media flowchart look like?